arcanjo855/arcanjo855/README.md

 - Living in SP, Brazil.
 - I'm currently learning Computer Science at the university Cruzeiro do Sul institute.
-- Programming enthusiast and always looking to send me as a person and as a good programmer.
+- Programming enthusiast and always looking to innovate as a person and as a good programmer.
  ##

 <div align="center">